mbsa-tud/tsad_platform/README.md

 #### Data and threshold selection (2)
 1. Select a file from the `Select faulty Data` dropdown menu.
 2. Select a threshold from the `Threshold` dropdown menu.
 If you select the **dynamic** threshold, you can additionally configure its parameters.
-3. (**optional**) If you **already ran the detection** for some models, but you want to change the threshold used for evaluating them, click `Apply Threshold to All` or `Apply Threshold to Selection`.
-This re-evaluates all models for which the detection has been run before using the currently selected threshold.

 #### Run detection (3)

-Select models from the **list of trained models** and click on of the four buttons on the right to start the detection process.
-You can run the detection for:
+1. Select models from the **list of trained models**.
+2. Configure the detection as follows:
+    * If you want to get the time a model takes to make predictions for a single subsequence, check the `Get Computation Time` checkbox.
+    * To only update the applied threshold and not rerun the entire detection process, check the `Update Threshold only` checkbox (This only has an effect if you ran the detection with this checkbox unchecked before).

+3. You can then run the detection for:
     * Selected models (ony for selected file)
     * Selected models on all files
     * All models (only for selected file)
     * All models on all files

-If you want to get the time a model takes to make predictions for a single subsequence, check the `Get Computation Time` checkbox.

 #### Observe results (4)